Learn how to be a happy person by using these 7 simple steps to be happy with yourself.

 You are your first experience with true love.

 What will you teach yourself about love?
 And what will you teach other people about how best to love you?
+And themselves?

-Step 1: Know your purpose
+How to be a happy person step 1: Know your purpose

 It’s the philosophical question of all time – the one that makes people uncomfortable whenever it’s asked.